|

 King Salmon

 Sportfishing for king salmon is open in Yakutat area marine waters.
-Fishing for kings has slowed dramatically as the bay has been flooded with coho salmon.
+Fishing continues to be slow, with most fish being caught out front.
+Try fishing Ocean Cape, Point Munoz, and Monti Bay.
+Marine weather looks good for the next week so fishing conditions will be good.
 Most anglers troll spoons or herring behind a flasher.
-Please check the department website below for the recent emergency order and advisory announcements regarding 2025 regional king salmon regulations for Southeast Alaska.
+Please check the department website below for the recent emergency order and advisory annoucements regarding 2026 regional king salmon regulations for Southeast Alaska.

 Halibut